 Students in SNL's competence-based joint degree programs, the BA in Computing, BA in Early Childhood Education and BA in General Business follow a format similar to the descriptions below with some variations.
 See their Program Requirements for more information.

-The Lifelong Learning Area has 12 competences that develop skills in reading, writing, goal setting, decision-making, teamwork, and research.
+The Lifelong Learning Area has 12 competencies that develop skills in reading, writing, goal setting, decision-making, teamwork, and research.

 The Liberal Learning Area encompasses fields of study generally referred to as the Liberal Arts.
-Students satisfy 26 competences in this area.
+Students satisfy 26 competencies in this area.

 This area is divided into 3 categories: Arts and Ideas (AI), Human Community (HC), and Scientific World (SW).
-Each category is divided into 3 subcategories.Students complete 8 competences in each category and 2 additional Advanced Elective competences.
+Each category is divided into 3 subcategories.Students complete 8 competencies in each category and 2 additional Advanced Elective competencies.
 Students must satisfy at least 1 competence from each subcategory, and 3 more from any subcategory.
-The 4th and 5th competences are required.
+The 4th and 5th competencies are required.

 This category includes the arts, philosophy, theology, literature, and other fields that focus on expression of values and aesthetics.
 The 3 subcategories are: Interpreting the Arts, Creative Expression, and Reflection and Meaning.